ak1394/react-native-tts/README.md

 - `iosVoiceId` which voice to use, check [voices()](#list-voices) for available values
 - `rate` which speech rate this line should be spoken with.
 Will override [default rate](#set-default-speech-rate) if set for this utterance.
+- `volume` sets the volume for the speech.

 Stop speaking and flush the TTS queue.